Another jump in prices tightens the squeeze on US consumers

 Officials also note that year-over-year gauges of inflation now look especially large because they are being measured against the early months of the pandemic, when inflation tumbled as the economy all but shut down.
 In coming months, the year-over-year inflation figures will likely look smaller.

-“The market is starting to worry that the Fed may be going soft on inflation, and that could let the inflation genie out of the bottle,” said Sung Won Sohn, a professor of economics and finance at Loyola Marymount University in Los Angeles.
+Investors so far appear unfazed by the risks of higher inflation.
+On Thursday, yields in the bond market declined in the hours after the government reported the surge in consumer prices.
+And stock prices rose.

-In April, the price of used cars and trucks jumped a record 10%.
-Hotel and motel prices also set a monthly record.
-Tickets for sporting events and home furniture surged, too, along with TVs, audio products and smart home devices.
-So did the cost of toys, games and playground equipment.
-Fares for Uber and Lyft are up, too.
+“Investors were encouraged that drivers of this month’s inflation advance came from factors that indeed are likely to be transitory, such as used auto prices and airline travel,” said Sam Stovall, chief investment strategist at CFRA.

-Rising commodity costs are forcing Americans to pay more for items from meat to gasoline.
+For now, though, rising commodity costs are forcing Americans to pay more for items from meat to gasoline.
 Prices for corn, grain and soybeans are at their highest levels since 2012.
 The price of lumber to build homes is at an all-time high.
-More expensive commodities such as polyethylene and wood pulp have translated into higher consumer prices for toilet paper, diapers and most products sold in plastic containers.
+More expensive commodities, such as polyethylene and wood pulp, have translated into higher consumer prices for toilet paper, diapers and most products sold in plastic containers.

 General Mills has said it’s considering raises prices on its products because grain, sugar and other ingredients have become costlier.
 Hormel Foods has already increased prices for Skippy peanut butter.
 Coca-Cola has said it expects to raise prices to offset higher costs.